ameros/classifieds/README.md

 ## Then dependencies
 - _Persistence_ implements domain repositories
-- _Interactors_ are implementation of use cases; depend on domain but not on persistence
+- _Interactors_ are implementation of use cases' handlers; depend on domain but not on persistence
 - Each detail (implementation) _can_ be considered as **runtime** dependency